Périgueux Visit the capital of Périgord

 • English

-A CITY MORE THAN TWO MILLENNIUM:
+A CITY MORE THAN TWICE A MILLENNIUM:

-A fortified town of religious, merchants and craftsmen, was formed and became a major stopover for pilgrims on their way to Santiago de Compostela.
-Between the Count of the City, anxious to preserve his authority, and the bourgeois of Puy Saint-Front, the rivalries are numerous.
-An act of union gave birth to the city of Périgueux in 1240 during the reign of Saint Louis.
+There were many rivalries between the Count of the City, anxious to preserve his authority, and the bourgeoisie of Puy Saint-Front.
+An act of union gave birth to the city of Périgueux in 1240 under the reign of Saint Louis.

-During the Renaissance, Périgueux continued to develop and became a trading hub in the region.
-Neither the uprisings of the crunchies, nor the Revolution, damaged the commercial reputation of the city.
-Become prefecture of the department, it is the arrival of the railroad, under the Second Empire, which attracts new inhabitants.
-The population practically doubles in 30 years.
-The area of the city increases, causing the urban perimeter to stretch.
-Far from the theater of conflicts, the population of the Dordogne nonetheless suffered the consequences of the Great War.
-The economy must support the war effort: the railway workshops become "National Defense Workshops" and manufacture shells.
-During the Second World War, the city, located in the free zone, hosted several Resistance networks.
+Having become the department's prefecture, it was the arrival of the railway under the Second Empire that attracted new residents.
+The population practically doubled in 30 years.
+The city's surface area increased, leading to the expansion of the urban perimeter.
+Far from the scene of conflict, the population of Dordogne nonetheless suffered the consequences of the Great War.
+The economy had to support the war effort: the railway workshops became "National Defense Workshops" and manufactured shells.
+During the Second World War, the city, located in the unoccupied zone, hosted several Resistance networks.

-VARIOUS URBAN LANDSCAPES:
+VARIED URBAN LANDSCAPES:

 The Roman city